projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    artefacts, set the ``O`` (that is capital letter 'O') to the desired value.
 Example: ``make O=build-uefi PLATFORM=uefi``.

+Generating the documentation is decribed in details in the :ref:`acrn_doc` tutorial.

 You can also build these components individually.
 The following steps assume that you have already cloned the ``acrn-hypervisor`` repository and are using it as the current working directory.